Accepting Credit Cards and Payments

 Setting up Stripe

-The Stripe payment processor is available for JimdoBusiness subscribers.
+The Stripe payment processor is available for JimdoBusiness users in specific countries (for a list of these countries please click here).

 Stripe is the easiest option for collecting credit cards.
 U.S. businesses can accept Visa, MasterCard, American Express, JCB, Discover, and Diners Club.
 Australian, Canadian, European, and Japanese businesses can accept Visa, MasterCard, and American Express.